 Establishing a branch in Austria (Zweigniederlassung Osterreich) or a branch in Vienna (Zweigniederlassung Wien) is not a very difficult process.
 The Austrian government is trying to encourage foreign investments by having just a few registration requirements and not having a discriminatory policy for foreign investors.
 A branch in Austria, even though is not considered a legal…

 The types of companies available in Austria are important for overseas investors when thinking about opening a business in this country.
 If foreign investors travel to Austria to establish new businesses, they need to know about all of their alternatives.
-Our company formation agents in Austria can offer more information on all the…
+Our agents for opening a company in Austria can offer more information…

-An investor who wants to open a company in Austria can select the GmbH when opting for a small business in 2025.
-The GmbH is equivalent to the LLC found in other jurisdictions.
-The registration and operation of a GmbH in Austria are governed by the GmbH Act (GmbH-Gesetz – GmbHG).
-GmbHs are permitted to…
+An investor who wants to open a company in Austria can select the GmbH when opting for a small business.
+The GmbH is equivalent to the LLC (found in other jurisdictions) in some respects, but completely different in others.
+The registration and operation of a GmbH in Austria are governed by the GmbH Act (GmbH-Gesetz…

 The importance given by the Austrian government to the foreign investments is the reason why so many double tax treaties were signed.
 The double tax treaties regarding income and capital were signed over the years with: Albania, Algeria, Argentina (not available anymore), Armenia, Azerbaijan, Australia, Barbados, Bahrain, Belarus, Belgium, Belize, Bosnia and Herzegovina, Brazil, Bulgaria,…